kensmosis/BuildABook/README.md

 `GenInputs.py`		Produces a list of the input items for a compilation. **This generally won't require adaptation, but if extra flexibility is needed for the formatting of certain poems, it may.**

 `ConvertItemsToTex.py`	Converts the individual items from markdown to LaTeX.
 Since this relies on reading `status.txt`, we run the `pandoc` command here, rather than in the `Makefile` itself (since needs knowledge of the correct list of files). **This should not require any modification.**

+`GetItemInfo.py`	Utility script which extracts type of a piece from status.txt for use in Makefile.  **This should not require any modification.**

+`Makefile.indiv`	Used as part of single-item production chain (for producing pdfs of individual pieces).  **This should not require any modification.**

+`RunItemMake.py`	Used as part of single-item production chain (for producing pdfs of individual pieces).  **This should not require any modification.**

 # Necessary externals